Incident statuses reference

 How resolving works

-Resolving an incident is inline in the composer — there’s no separate “Resolve” button.
+Resolving an ordinary incident is inline in the composer — there’s no separate “Resolve” button.
 To resolve:

 - Open the composer.